makahype/superbot/README.md

 # Benefits
 By using this library to organize your code in synchronous paths you get added features from your code:

 a) ability to control flow and creation of state

-b) organize code by what area its responsible for making it easier to maintain
+b) organize code by what area its responsible (event handles,  ajax and template senders , and state managers) for making it easier to maintain

 c) your code becomes deterministic, fully testable